 Program Director: Kenneth Beaman, firstname.lastname@example.org

 The training provides the fellow a unique opportunity to learn the skills, knowledge and experience necessary to become a successful medical laboratory immunologist from three different perspectives.
 The training program involves a series of rotations through the various laboratory sections at the Clinical Immunology Laboratory of the Rosalind Franklin University of Medicine and Science, Department of Pathology, Evanston Hospital and Children's Memorial Hospital, Department of Medicine, Clinical Immunology Laboratory.
 In addition to the rotations through the particular laboratories, courses in Laboratory Administration and Clinical Medicine will be included.
-The program is accepting applications through November 1, 2013 for a position that will begin in 2014.
+The program is currently accepting applications.

 University of North Carolina Hospitals, Immunology